jbkrause/JupyterHubDocker/README.md

 Run jupyterhub in the container using persistent folders (you have to specify the path on host by replacing /path/to/host/share in the line below):

     sudo docker run -it -p 8001:8000 -v `pwd`/persistent/:/persistent jankrause/jupyterhub bash runjupyterhub_with_share.bash

+For production, the container can be executed via the deamon (so it is notably restarted automatically at host system reboot):

+    sudo docker run -dit --restart always -p 443:8000 -v `pwd`/persistent/:/persistent jankrause/jupyterhub bash runjupyterhub_with_share.bash

 An alternative, the container may be executed with an interactive BASH shell.
 This allows you to make temporary modifications to the system before running jupyterhub: